Itera/web-and-react-intro/README.md

 Additionally, the course is also meant to give you an even briefer introduction to general web development.
 You'll get to learn a bit about how we've arrived at the present situation regarding "Modern Web Development".
-The goal of this part is to allow you orient yourself and place your newfound knowledge into a bigger picture.
+The goal of this part is to allow you to orient yourself and place your newfound knowledge into a bigger picture.

 ## Prerequisites